New Jersey Roads - I-295/former I-95

 Looking down the SB I-95 ramp toward NJ 29 NB.
 There is an odd interchange here, dictated by the Delaware River, an adjacent railroad line, and NJ 175 (old NJ 29), which runs between 29 and the railroad.
 On each side of I-95 the ramps from the Interstate have a surface 3-Y intersection with NJ 29.
 The only missing piece of the wye is 29 SB-95 NB, which uses 175.
+This all changes as I-95 becomes I-295 and the former Interchange 1 is redesigned.
 Photo courtesy Lou Corsaro.

-First of all, the exit tab should be right-justified, because I-95 has no left exits.
+First of all, the exit tab should be right-justified, because this highway has no left exits.
 Second of all, spacing, anyone?
-SB, courtesy Lou Corsaro.
+SB, 1st photo courtesy Lou Corsaro and the other on the ramp.

-Two NB photos, courtesy Lou Corsaro.
-The first was once 4A-B; NJ 31 isn't the only highway to undergo interchange reconstruction, as Exit 3 (Scotch Road) recently did the reverse and turned itself into an A-B. The second photo is just past there, where a ghost ramp merges with I-95 NB; click on it for Scott Colbert's side-on snap of the same location.
-This, and the wide median to the left, is much of what remains of the Somerset Freeway interchange, which would have made I-295 Exit 5 (I-295 magically turned into I-95 here instead of at US 1 until recently, and soon will plow straight on through when I-95/I-276 is completed).
-It would have basically been a Y interchange, I assume favoring NB I-95 traffic.
-Development north of this area pretty much prohibits a revival of the Somerset. *tear* This ramp itself, with fully striped acceleration lane, would have come from a local roadway, with I-95 touching down in the median.
+Two I-95 NB (which is now confusingly I-295 SB) photos, courtesy Lou Corsaro.
+The first was once 4A-B; NJ 31 isn't the only highway to undergo interchange reconstruction, as Exit 3 (Scotch Road) more recently did the reverse and turned itself into an A-B. The second photo is just past there, where a ghost ramp merges with I-95 NB; click on it for Scott Colbert's side-on snap of the same location.
+This, and the wide median to the left, is much of what remains of the planned twin interchanges with the NJ 31 freeway and I-95 Somerset Freeway, which would have reconfigured Exit 4 and made a new Exit 5 for I-295.
+(I-295 magically turned into I-95 here instead of at US 1 until the 1980s, and then was restored to plow straight on through when I-95/I-276 was completed in 2018.)
+The NJ 31 interchange would have been a modified partial cloverleaf depending on how many freeway legs were built (to the north, south, or both), configured for the ramps to avoid weaving with the surface street interchange just to the west (what remains 31) and the proposed I-295 interchange to the east.
+95/295 would have been a Y interchange, and for years there were only two through lanes from I-95 to I-295 through here until it was reconstructed.
+Development north of this area pretty much prohibits a revival of the Somerset - shed a tear.
+The ramp in the second photo, with fully striped acceleration lane, would have come from the Exit 4/NJ 31 C/D road, with the Exit 5/I-95 onramp touching down in the median.

 What's Penna?
 Maybe "Penna." would be valid; I-95 isn't the only road to rename the sister state of NJ.
 Also notice the new BGS's, darker green than most and with a space between the exit number and letter.